emmercm/metalsmith-plugins/packages/metalsmith-img-sharp/README.md

 A Metalsmith plugin to process images with [Sharp](https://sharp.pixelplumbing.com/).

-_This plugin is designed to be a modernized drop-in replacement for the outdated and unmaintained [`metalsmith-sharp` plugin](https://github.com/axe312ger/metalsmith-sharp)._
+_This plugin is designed to be a modernized, grossly more performant, drop-in replacement for the outdated and unmaintained [`metalsmith-sharp` plugin](https://github.com/axe312ger/metalsmith-sharp)._

 ## Installation